 So you could get away with baking any type of cake, really, put some healthy frosting on top and you’re good to go.

 What’s the origin of it?

 Some say it comes from Mexico, where children take their first sugary bite from their one year birthday cake.
 Parents help the little one by pushing them from the back, face straight into the cake.

 Others have associated it with the wedding ritual of bride and groom casually serving each other a piece of cake.
 If they decide to smash it into each other’s faces, however, it is said they will end up in divorce later.

 At the end of the day, like I said, a smash cake is just a cake and your child might just decide to not care about it at all, in which case all your efforts would have been in vain.

-…here is some smash cake inspiration if you find yourself without a proper cake recipe that doesn’t involve sugar or sugar substitutes.
+…here are some smash cake ideas if you find yourself without a proper smash cake recipe that doesn’t involve sugar or sugar substitutes.

 Note: photo credits remain with their original authors.

 14 healthy smash cake ideas for special occasions involving little children

 Amy from Healthy Little Foodies uses banana and dates to sweeten the sponge as well as raspberries for the filling.
 Dates are quite popular in baby led weaning for their sweetening properties and are especially found in no-bake snacks.
 The coconut oil, flour and milk pump up the flavour of this cake beautifully.
 You can definitely replace them with their plain version, but you will lose the cake’s dairy and gluten free properties.